tomekc/cartography_workshop/ddd_intro.md

 ![inline](ddd/complexity_tr_2.png)

 ^ Without care and consideration, we build on top and software turns into BBOM.
+Take piece of dirt, slap onto BBOM.
+This is fine.
+It works.
+Feature delivered.

 ---

 ![inline](ddd/complexity_tr_3.png)

+^ [TC] After growing BBOM.
-^ [TC] It works, but no one knows why.
+It works, but no one knows why.
 Change is risky and difficult.
 Developers spend time on technical complexity.

 ---